yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 {{< warning title="Important" >}}

-Save your database credentials in a safe place.
-If you lose these credentials, you won't be able to use the database.
+Save your database credentials.
+If you lose them, you won't be able to use the database.

 {{< /warning >}}